johnniewalker/lampxyz/README.md

  README.md
 ```

-Much of this structure is based on tips that I picked up from the book *Pragmatic Vesion Control Using Subversion 2nd Edtion, By Mike Mason (page 138-139)*.
+Much of this structure is based on tips that I picked up from the following books:

+* *Pragmatic Vesion Control Using Subversion 2nd Edtion (2006), By Mike Mason (page 138-139)*, and
+* *The Art of Unix Programming (2004), by Eric S. Raymond (page 452)*

+---

 * data/

+ A single location to put any data that the project might need to carry (i.e information needed to populate lookup tables in the database).

 * db/

+ A place to store all the database schema related stuff.
+Scripts that describe the initial schema, scripts that update that schema and scripts to migrate data between schema changes or version changes.

 * docs/